 The program offers concentrations in:

-Completed applications must be received by March 1 to be considered by the Doctoral Admissions Committee.
+Completed applications and all supporting documentation must be received by March 1 to be considered by the Doctoral Admissions Committee.

 Admission to the doctoral program is competitive and open to individuals who possess a master’s degree and at least five years of successful experience in education and who have demonstrated evidence of or potential for professional leadership.
 Preference will be given to those with a Certificate of Advanced Graduate Studies (CAGS) or its equivalent.